Phone Number:

 BP 5100 Notice and Place of Meeting

-• All meetings shall be scheduled in advance by the Board of Directors except for special circumstances provided for within these bylaws.
-Notice of all meetings must be sent at least seventy-two hours (72) prior to the date of the proposed meeting to the Board of Directors.
+All meetings shall be scheduled in advance by the Board of Directors except for special circumstances provided for within the Bylaws.
+Notice of all meetings must be sent at least seventy-two (72) hours prior to the date of the proposed meeting to the Board of Directors.
 The Board of Directors will determine the place and times for each meeting.
-Meeting times and places shall be made available to the 4CS membership.
+Meeting times and places shall be made available to the public.

 Adopted: January 29, 2022